mihailod/chipmachine/README.md

 ### Running on Mac (Gatekeeper Authorization)

-The app is distributed with an ad-hoc code signature and macOS Gatekeeper will block it.
+For now, the app is distributed with an ad-hoc code signature and macOS Gatekeeper will block it (official Mac App Store release coming soon).

 This is standard behavior for open-source binaries distributed outside the official Mac App Store ecosystem.